 Dear America, if I read one more article about the Danger of Political Emotions in an election season (I mean you, Paul Krugman), I might take my own life.
 If I do that and fail, will the state bring me up on charges the way it’s considering to do for Chelsea Manning, whose recent suicide attempt might be prosecuted?
 If Obama has an ounce of decency in him he’ll make that possibility quietly go away.

 If x had an ounce of decency, x would deliver justice.
 Such bad math, so emotional.
 But politics is always emotional.
-It is a scene where structural antagonisms—genuinely conflicting interests—are described in rhetoric that intensifies fantasy.
+It is a scene where structural antagonisms—genuinely conflicting interests enforcing imbalances of power—are described in rhetoric that intensifies fantasy.

 Here is the thesis of this piece, which is about the contemporary United States.
 People would like to feel free.
 They would like the world to have a generous cushion for all their aggression and inclination.
 They would like there to be a general plane of okayness governing social relations.
 It is hard for some to see that the “generous cushion for aggression” might conflict with the “general plane of okayness.”